-- 1. Completed application form and application fee. - The Daytona Beach campus requires a statement of objectives, and three letters of recommendation. - Official transcripts must be received directly from the college or university where course work was attempted: i.e., - a.
+- 1. Completed application form and application fee. - The Daytona Beach campus requires a statement of objectives, and three letters of recommendation. - Official transcripts must be received directly from the college or university where course work was attempted: e.g., - a.
 Institutions where the baccalaureate degree was earned; - b.
 All graduate course work attempted; and - c.
-Undergraduate courses which may be prerequisites for graduate courses.

-In some cases, applicants wishing to transfer graduate credit may be requested to submit the catalog(s) from the institution where the credit was earned.
-The catalog(s) must be marked to indicate the courses to be reviewed.

-- 4. Applicants may be required to obtain a detailed evaluation of all foreign college or university educational credentials.
-This evaluation must include a course-by-course evaluation and a grade point average calculation.
-Students should not request an official evaluation unless they are advised to do so by the Graduate Admissions Office.
-All Extended Campus students are required to obtain the evaluation. - 5.
-All applicants whose native language is not English, or who were educated at schools where English was not the language of instruction in all disciplines, must submit evidence of English language proficiency.
-Evidence consists of an official test result report for the Test of English as a Foreign Language (TOEFL) received directly from the testing agency.
-The minimum acceptable score is 550. - International applicants whose native language is English, or who have studied at a United States college or university for at least one year, need not submit TOEFL scores, but, if applying to the MBA/A program on the Daytona Beach campus, must submit satisfactory GMAT scores.

-7. Bank letter, affidavit of financial support, or official notification of public or private organizational sponsorship.
+Undergraduate courses which may be prerequisites for graduate courses. - 4.
+If the baccalaureate degree was earned outside the United States, the degree must be from an institution that offers a degree program that is equivalent to one in an appropriately accredited college, university, or program in the United States.
+Such equivalency will be judged on the basis of past admission experience.
+Applicants educated at foreign schools with which Embry-Riddle is unfamiliar, may be required to obtain an evaluation by submitting official certified documentation of their education achievements to an international education evaluation organization specified by Embry-Riddle. - International students whose native tongue is not English, must demonstrate their mastery of the English language by: - a.
+Achieving a score of 550 or above on the Test of English as a Foreign Language (TOEFL), or 213 on Computer Based. - Showing that they have successfully completed a year at a United States college or university, or - c.
+Show that English was the sole language of instruction at the foreign college or university from which they graduated. - Bank letter, affidavit of financial support, or official notification of public or private organizational sponsorship.
 Daytona Beach applicants without sponsorship must remit a \$5,000 deposit.
 In addition, international students must be fully prepared upon arrival at the University to meet all normal living expenses and manage their finances throughout their stay.

 Upon notification of acceptance for graduate study, international applicants must remit the required advance tuition deposit.
-Upon receipt of the deposit, the University will send written confirmation of enrollment eligibility and will issue the Certificate of Eligibility (U.S. Immigration and Naturalization Service Form I-20).
+Upon receipt of the deposit, the University will send written confirmation of enrollment eligibility and will issue the Certificate of Eligibility (U.S. Immigration and Naturalization Service Form 1-20).
 The I-20 Form must be in the students' possession before departure and presented to the nearest U.S. embassy or consulate to obtain the necessary entry visa before departure to the United States.